Code: GKA.AR Topic: Senior High School Course Challenge Issue Date: 29/01/2020 Effective Date: 29/01/2020 Review Year: 2016

 The initiation of the course challenge shall occur within the first three weeks of enrolling in a school or a semester and is subject to approval by the Principal.

-Course challenges shall be administered by the senior high school principal according to district policy only after the student is enrolled in the senior high school.
+Course challenges shall be administered by the senior high school principal according to Division policy only after the student is enrolled in the senior high school.

 A student's readiness for course challenge shall be determined through consultation that includes the senior high school principal, student, parent(s) (where applicable) and the teacher of the course.
 The consultation shall include discussion of the student's chance of successfully meeting the acceptable standard for the course.